Wells Fargo loses bid to avoid lawsuit over FHA mortgage loans

-WASHINGTON (Reuters) - A U.S. appeals court on Tuesday rejected Wells Fargo & Co’s WFC.N attempt to avoid litigation over government allegations of misconduct related to home mortgage loans issued by the Federal Housing Administration.
+WASHINGTON, June 10 (Reuters) - A U.S. appeals court on Tuesday rejected Wells Fargo & Co’s attempt to avoid litigation over government allegations of misconduct related to home mortgage loans issued by the Federal Housing Administration.

 A unanimous three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit said the bank’s participation in a $25 billion settlement with the government over foreclosure abuses did not address the claims in the separate civil case brought by the U.S. Attorney’s office in Manhattan concerning the origination and underwriting of loans.